-Bent’s New Fort (1849-1860) – In 1849, William Bent, had successfully run Bent’s Old Fort near present-day La Junta, Colorado for nearly two decades.
-However, during the Mexican-American War, his successful trading post had been overrun by soldiers and trade suffered because the Indians were reluctant to come near the post when so many whites were present.
-Other factors, including the assassination of his brother, Charles Bent, and a cholera epidemic eventually caused the demise of his popular trading post.
-Disillusioned, William Bent abandoned the fort, moved 38 miles down the Arkansas River, to the Big Timbers locality, a favorite Cheyenne and Arapaho campground.
+In 1849, William Bent successfully ran Bent’s Old Fort near present-day La Junta, Colorado, for nearly two decades.
+However, during the Mexican-American War, his successful trading post had been overrun by soldiers.
+Trade suffered because the Indians were reluctant to come near the post when so many whites were present.
+Other factors, including the assassination of his brother, Charles Bent, and a cholera epidemic, eventually caused the demise of his popular trading post.
+Disillusioned, William Bent abandoned the fort moved 38 miles down the Arkansas River to the Big Timbers locality, a favorite Cheyenne and Arapaho campground.

 In 1860, troops began construction of Fort Wise, later called Fort Lyon, a mile southwest of Bent’s post.
 He then leased the fort to the U.S. Military, and it was then used as the Upper Arkansas Indian Agency and Commissary for Fort Wise.
 Bent then moved upriver to the mouth of the Purgatoire River, where he built a wooden stockade and lived there until his death in 1869.

 The buildings of Bent’s New Fort disintegrated many years ago, but remains of the earthworks can still be seen.
 The site, indicated by a marker, is situated on private property in Bent County, Colorado, on a secondary road about 1 ½ miles south of U.S. 50, some eight miles west of Lamar.